IS CFS PHYSIOLOGICAL OR PSYCHOSOMATIC?

 But once one is firmly on a spiritual path the ego becomes subject to many deaths — that is, the surrendering of habitual fears, defenses, and beliefs — and always resists the next breakthrough of some aspect of the larger self.
 After the breakthrough — when one has become less selfish, more humble, less afraid, more open, and otherwise more wise — it’s clear that there was nothing to fear after all.

 A life starved of spiritual vitality is a life of struggle, confusion, and misery; I know because I spent my teens and twenties there.
 The onset of CFS allowed the eruption of my long-suppressed spiritual life, and I will always be grateful for that despite the exceptional pain and discomfort that came with it.
-Whether spiritual rebirth is the potential meaning of CFS for other sufferers, I can’t say.
+Whether spiritual rebirth is the potential meaning or avenue of health for other CFS sufferers, I can’t say.
 But I would tell anyone that it’s certainly worth investigating.

 The Centers for Disease Control webpages on CFS, offering the basic definition and a wide array of information for patients, caregivers, and health professionals: